eRose-DatabaseCleaning/TaskList/README.md

 ##Complete list of tasks
 ### Sources (newest to oldest)
+- [ ] continue action after some skills (ex: healing)
+- [ ] Make two chats: one big, one small that separates log and talks...
+This is maybe what is doing frarose (https://github.com/eRose-DatabaseCleaning/Sources-non-evo/blob/be45f82f8ef288602db7cb09e532170b7b2b504c/Client/Interface/it_mgr.cpp#L1186).
+You can find the chatbox here: https://github.com/eRose-DatabaseCleaning/Sources-non-evo/blob/be45f82f8ef288602db7cb09e532170b7b2b504c/Client/Interface/CChatBox.cpp
+- [x] Add a new shortcut to sit (Alt+Z)
+- [ ] When you look at a new equipment it shows what you have equiped at the moment to compare
-- [ ] Add the last step to autologin: the char selection (then next step is the multiple launch, ask Laurent :-) )
+- [x] Add the last step to autologin: the char selection (then next step is the multiple launch, ask Laurenzzo :-) )
 - [ ] Exit button on the char select view should send you to the account login page
 - [ ] When you click on a summon, don't run towards it (have to add a category to: OBJ_MOB, OBJ_NPC etc for summon.
 Then have to change the cursor (to be the same than when you select an avatar (search for CURSOR, here: https://github.com/eRose-DatabaseCleaning/Sources-non-evo/blob/e56f146001a86aeaa2b1d20158b45da2b55eefc6/Client/System/CGameStateMain.cpp#L1212) and then change it here : SetTargetObject_Normal in JCommandState.cpp: https://github.com/eRose-DatabaseCleaning/Sources-non-evo/blob/master/Client/JCommandState.cpp#L956).
 An interesting function to be able to see hp of all char and to get inspiration: https://github.com/eRose-DatabaseCleaning/Sources-non-evo/blob/master/Client/JCommandState.cpp#L1049
 - [ ] Add more slots in inventory
-- [ ] Change max number of party member (temporary fix and then clan fix?)
+- [ ] Change max number of party member (a clan skill?): see here: https://github.com/eRose-DatabaseCleaning/Sources-non-evo/search?utf8=%E2%9C%93&q=MAX_PARTY_MEMBERS with the line we want here: https://github.com/eRose-DatabaseCleaning/Sources-non-evo/blob/be45f82f8ef288602db7cb09e532170b7b2b504c/Server/SHO_GS/SHO_GS_LIB/GS_PARTY.CPP#L609
+- [x] Temporary fix to update party level by 2 (6 player at lvl 1, 7 at lvl >=5)...
+This needs to be improved, see point above!
 - [ ] Add GM command to change party level
 - [ ] Reduce zone where to click to enable the chat
 - [ ] Name change if a jewel is equipped? + bug "runit_in < num_runits" [zz_visible.cpp#1877]